Saket (Delhi): Shopping Centre

-Getting there and orientation
+Location

 Saket shares its border with Mehrauli (where Qutub Minar, the largest brick minaret in the world, is situated) on the west, Pushp Vihar on the east, Malviya Nagar & Gitanjali Enclave on the North and Sainik Farms on the south side.

 Saket lies on the Yellow Line of Delhi Metro.
 There are 2 metro stations in Saket, Malviya Nagar station on the Press Enclave Road and Saket station on Mehrauli-Badarpur Road.
 Both these stations are underground.
 Saket is the last underground station on the yellow line from Huda City Center towards Rajiv Chowk.

-One can also reach Saket on any of the following buses: 427, 493, 500, 501, 512, 522A, 532, 534, 448, 448A, 548, 680 at the Bahri Mudrika (Outer Ring Road).
+One can also reach Saket on any of the following buses: 427, 493, 500, 501, 512, 522A, 532, 534, 448, 448A, 548, 681 at the Bahri Mudrika (Outer Ring Road).
 There are many auto rickshaw and taxi stands here as well.